At a Glance: Top 3 Best AR-15 Triggers

 |American Trigger AR-15 Gold Curved Trigger||View Latest Price|

 The AR-15 platform is infinitely buildable, and you can put one together to fit your exact requirements.
 One of the most important AR-15 parts to consider is the trigger, as it’s the most precise part of the rifle that you interact with.
-Here’s what to consider when choosing the best AR-15 trigger for your rifle build.
+Here’s what to consider when choosing the best AR-15 triggers for your rifle build.

 There are hundreds of AR-15 triggers and trigger groups on the market today.
 Thanks to precision engineering, these triggers deliver a cleaner break and better ergonomics than most stock designs.
 Whether you’re looking for a clean MIL-SPEC trigger or a light three-pound break, here are the best AR-15 triggers on the market today.